-When we lived in Westchester, New York on an acre of property, one of the most exciting improvements we made to our home was building an enclosed walk-in garden.
-And then we moved to cold Minnesota and I left my garden behind.
+When we lived in Westchester, New York on an acre of property, building an enclosed walk-in garden was one of the most exciting improvements we made to our home.
+And then we moved to cold Minnesota and I left our garden behind.

-Last year, my husband surprised me with a Click and Grow Smart Garden, and it’s one of the best gifts I’ve ever received.
+A couple of years ago, my husband surprised me with a Click and Grow Smart Garden, and it’s one of the best gifts I’ve ever received.
+I’m impressed with the selection of different plants Click and Grow offers but mostly, it’s just so easy.

 This post contains affiliate links.
 See my disclosure policy for more information.